jstmaxlol/jstmaxlol/README.md

 - i use the same stuff on my Laptop, BTW
 - i am still dual-booting windows on my pc, BTW
 ===============================================================================
-- a must-know about me (or really not) is that: i love a lot of music genres, a lot of edm & rave/acid subgenres, hip-hop, punk, ska and even jazz if you're interested, go check out my spotify playlist!
+- sidenote: i love a lot of music genres, a lot of edm & acid, hip-hop, punk, ska and even jazz - if you too like experimenting with music, check out my spotify playlist(s)! (line #16)
 ```